JeannAndrade/jeannandrade.github.io/git/index.md

 ### Creating lightweight Tags

 A lightweight tag is very much like a branch that doesn’t change — it’s just a pointer to a specific commit.
-To create a lightweight tag, don’t supply any of the -a, -s, or
--m options, just provide a tag name
+To create a lightweight tag, don’t supply any of the `-a`, `-s`, or `-m` options, just provide a tag name

 `git tag v1.4-lw`